 Eating disorder is a mental illness that causes physical and emotional consequences.
 When a person feels extremely distressed or concerned about the body weight and shape, he or she tends to either reduce the food intake or start overeating.
 In both, the cases, the person faces severe disturbances in the eating behaviour causing an eating disorder.

 Even though the medical manuals like International Classification of Disease (ICD-10) and Diagnostic and Statistical Manual (DSM-IV) don’t recognize eating disorders (such as diabulimia, food maintenance syndrome) as a mental illness.
-But besides the concern for food and weight, eating disorder as a mental illness also cause emotional and physical disturbance.
-The disorder is mainly characterized by psychological and behavioural disturbance in eating patterns that can prove to be threatening to person’s health.
+But besides the concern for food and weight, eating disorder as a mental illness also cause an emotional and physical disturbance.
+The disorder is mainly characterized by a psychological and behavioural disturbance in eating patterns that can prove to be threatening to person’s health.

 Anorexia nervosa and bulimia nervosa are the two main types of eating disorders.
-This basic issue present in Anorexia is that the person tends to believe that he can regain sense of control by reducing food in-take.
+This basic issue present in Anorexia is that the person tends to believe that he can regain a sense of control by reducing food intake.
 Here food becomes the central focus of the person for regaining a sense of control and body shape.
-The patient is surrounded by emotional turmoil regarding loss of identity, fears around sexuality or maturation.
-A person with bulimia faces intense fear of gaining gain he is trapped in a vicious cycle of binge eating and experiments various methods of reducing on consumed calories.
+The patient is surrounded by emotional turmoil regarding the loss of identity, fears around sexuality or maturation.
+A person with bulimia faces an intense fear of gaining gain he is trapped in a vicious cycle of binge eating and experiments various methods of reducing on consumed calories.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.